zer0int/CLIP-text-image-interpretability/readme.md

 4. **Or run the individual scripts separately, check runall.py for details**
 5. *You should have most requirements from the prequisite installs (1.), except maybe kornia ("pip install kornia")*
 6. *Requires a minimum amount of 4 GB VRAM (CLIP ViT-B/32).
 Check clipga.py and adjust batch size if you get a CUDA OOM, or to use a different model*
+7. *Use the same CLIP ViT model for clipga.py and clipexplain.py (defined at top of code, "clipmodel=")...
+Or experiment around!*

 ## What does a vision transformer "see"?